ShuoYangRobotics/my_VINS/README.md

    3.  data_generator. a simulated environment that can generate IMU and image

 **-2016-10-08-**

-Please use exp branch amber_vins
+Please use exp branch amber_vins.
+Last year I initiaited this project in April, then in July Amber joined the project and contribute the amber_vins.
+This version revised original version.